Location: Teatro Dallas, 1331 Record Crossing Road, Dallas, Texas 75235

 Cardona Peña wrote science fiction, short stories of mystery and horror, comic books, and children’s stories, but it is his poetry that earned him a reputation as one of the greatest Latin American authors of the 20th century.
 He received numerous literary awards, including the Continental Poetry Award and the National Award of Costa Rica.

-Before the event: Enjoy a festive Mexican-themed dinner and drinks in the DMA Cafe, view the Days of the Dead altar set up by artist Sara Cardona, and enjoy a free short talk at 6:30 p.m. by Cora Cardona from Teatro Dallas about the origins and symbolism of Days of the Dead celebrations.
+Before the event: view the Days of the Dead altar set up by artist Sara Cardona, and enjoy a free short talk at 6:30 p.m. by Cora Cardona from Teatro Dallas about the origins and symbolism of Days of the Dead celebrations.